katrinekolbjornsen/A4_Final_project/readme.md

 # A4_Final_Project

 ### Goal: Goal of the tool / workflow in one sentence. i.e. to support the user to calculate the total total cost of the project.
-This use case extracts the volume of concrete in IFC-models, which can be used to determine e.g. cost, carbon footprint and the amount demanded from the manufacturer.
+This use case helps the structural engineer to control the structural elements in an IFC-model, by checking that the elements' materials are correctly classified.

 ### Model Use (Bim Uses): Please refer initially to the Mapping BIM uses, use cases and processes section in this document.
-The IFC model is being analysed using blender bim (or another compatable software) to extract the necessary information and geometry which is further used to calculate the totale volume of concrete.
+The IFC model is being analysed using blender bim (or another compatable software) to extract the necessary information to develop a feedback-returning Python script for the structural engineer.

 ## 3B: Propose a (design for a) tool / workflow